-I do 1 1/2 hours of exercises daily to combat spinal stenosis.
+I do 1 1/2 hours of exercises almost every day to combat spinal stenosis.
 I try to walk at least a mile a day.

 1) I try to eat 3 moderate meals a day with only fruits or vegetables in between No second helpings.

 2) BREAKFAST: bran flakes and fruit

 3) LUNCH: Everything on one plate; must include one